Dev-ManishTomar/decky-wake-tv/README.md

 - **Auto HDMI switch** - Automatically switch to the correct HDMI input after waking
 - **Gamepad Guide button wake** - Press the Guide/Home button on your gamepad to wake the TV
 - **Sleep/resume wake** - Automatically wake the TV when your device resumes from sleep
-- **External gamepad fix** - Automatically rebinds external USB gamepads after resume (fixes the common issue where wireless gamepads stop working after sleep)
+- **External gamepad fix** - Automatically rebinds external USB gamepads after resume when InputPlumber is not present (defers to InputPlumber's suspend service when available to avoid duplicate notifications)
 - **USB wakeup chain repair** - Re-enables USB hub wakeup flags after each resume so the gamepad can always wake the device from the next sleep
 - **Pair & forget** - One-time pairing with your LG TV, credentials persist across reboots